netdata/learn/docs/concepts/netdata-hub/spaces.md

 :::note \* This action requires admin rights for this space
 :::

-## Obsoleting offline nodes from a Space
+## Obsolete Offline Nodes

-Netdata admin users now have the ability to remove obsolete nodes from a space.
+Netdata admin users now have the ability to remove obsolete nodes from a space, with the following conditions recognized:

-- Only admin users have the ability to obsolete nodes
 - Only offline nodes can be marked obsolete (Live nodes and stale nodes cannot be obsoleted)
 - Node obsoletion works across the entire space, so the obsoleted node will be removed from all rooms belonging to the space